Iso Edge Domains: Lower dimensional cells of iso-edge domain and their mass formula

 \subsection{Full decomposition for $n=5$}

 The classification of possible Delaunay tessellations in dimension $5$ was obtained in \cite{ClassifDimFive}.
 The full dimensional iso-edge domains were determined in \cite{InitialCtypeRyshkovBaranovskii}.
 In order to determine the iso-edge domain of lower dimension, we compute the facets of the top-dimensional ones and check for isomorphism.
 Then we reiterate the procedure until we reach the iso-edge domains of dimension $1$.
 We denote by $\sigma_k^n$ the set of $k$-dimensional cells in dimension $n$.
 The classification for $n=5$ is given in Table \ref{tab:TableCtype_g5}.
-As in \cite{ClassifDimFive} a significant check for correctness comes from Theorem \ref{Mass_Formula}.
+As in \cite{ClassifDimFive} a significant check for correctness comes from Theorem \ref{Mass_Formula}. {The stabilizers are computed in the following way: For each iso-edge domain $S$, we compute the list of extreme rays $\{e_1, \dots, e_m\}$ and for each extreme ray $e_i$, we compute an integer matrix generator $q_i$ that we normalize by taking the greatest common divisor of their coefficients to be one.
+We then define the quadratic form that is $q(S)= \sum_i q_i$.
+We then compute the arithmetic automorphism group of this positive definite form using methods of \cite[Sec.
+3.1.6]{AchillBook}.}